 Hensen, B, Ayles, H, Mulubwa, C, Floyd, S, Schaap, A, Chiti, B, Phiri, M, Mwenge, L, Simwinga, M, Fidler S, Hayes, R, Bond, V and Mwinga, A, 2018.
-Community-based distribution of oral HIV self-testing kits: a pilot intervention and rapid impact evaluation, 3ie Grantee Final Report.
+Community-based distribution of oral HIV self-testing kits: experimental evidence from Zambia, 3ie Impact Evaluation Report 86.
 New Delhi: International Initiative for Impact Evaluation (3ie)

 Link to Source

 Community health workers providing door-to-door testing services through a universal test and treat intervention additionally offered HIV self-tests to assess whether this added choice increases knowledge of HIV status.

 HIV testing coverage gaps remain, even in the context of universal test and treat, and door-to-door offers of testing.
 Some residents do not want a health care provider testing them, and others are never found at home.
 Men are particularly difficult to reach.